-HEAD OF DEPARTMENT: Mrs S Knightbridge (sknightbridge@greshams.com)
+HEAD OF DEPARTMENT: Mrs S Knightbridge (sknightbridge@greshams.com) EXAM BOARD: OCR

-Entry Requirements Minimum grade 6 in GCSE PE, GCSE Biology or 6:6 in Double Science, and the potential to play at 1 st team level in at least one sport.
+Entry Requirements Minimum grade 6 in GCSE PE and 6 in GCSE Biology, or 6:6 in Combined Science, and the potential to play at 1 st team level in at least one sport.
 Where next?
 Obviously physical education provides a natural progression onto one of the many sports-related degree courses.
-However, the real benefit is that it enables you to grasp a wide range of skills- from scientific research through to public speaking.
+However, the real benefit is that it enables you to grasp a wide range of skills - from scientific research through to public speaking.
 It helps develop an organised well rounded pupil who can cope with the demands of university life.
 This wide variety of skill will stand you in good stead for most university courses.
 The same applies to the workplace.
 Sport is now such a huge industry that there are endless employment opportunities.
 A few examples include: coaching, teaching, health, leisure and fitness, sports technology development, sports administration, sports management and media.
 It is also valuable for medically-related professions such as nursing and physiotherapy.